dcoles/ivle/doc/man/roles.rst

 The role of "lecturer" is offering-specific.
 Users may be enrolled in an offering as "lecturer" by an admin.

-In addition to the abilities of tutors, lecturers have the ability to:
+In addition to the abilities of tutors (including any of their policy-specific abilities, regardless of the policy setting), lecturers have the ability to:

 * Enrol a user in the offering, as a student or tutor,
 * Create and edit worksheets for the offering,